surpher/PactSwift/Documentation/ADRs/ADR-004-Dependencies-management.md

 There will be a separation of responsibilities between PactSwift framework and PactSwiftServices in a separate (yet embedded) project which will provide extra functionality by reaching out to and/or interact with different services (interacting with Pact Mock Server, etc.).

+Matt's [CwlPreconditionTesting](https://github.com/mattgallagher/CwlPreconditionTesting) is a dependency this project can't really exist without.
+To support distributon of PactSwift using both Carthage and SPM, the dependency CwlPreconditionTesting is brougt into the PactSwiftServices project (files `./Carthage/Checkouts/CwlPreconditionTesting/*` added into the project itself).
+For SPM it is defined as a dependency in `./PactSwiftServices/Package.swift`.

 # Consequences

 Due to SPM not handling binary dependencies well.
 When linking and embedding a binary framework while building and running in Xcode everything works fine, `xcodebuild` command in command line builds the project and dependencies just fine.